yyc12345/libcmo21/README.md

 The ultimate goals of this project are:

 * Create a library which can read Virtools file and do not limited on x86 platform by original Virtools implement.
+* Create a universal dynamic library for Ballance Map file loading.
-* Create a user-firendly Python binding.
+  * Create a Python binding for the loader.
 And allow user can export Ballance Map from Blender on Linux platform natively.
-* Create a Godot Extension which can load Ballance Map natively.
+  * Create a C# binding for the loader to enable that I can load Ballance Map in Godot on Linux / Android platform natively.

 There is still a long way to go.
 But I will try my best.

+## Project Layout

+* LibCmo: Core library.
+It is a static library.
+Link to your program freely because I don't want to process export table things.
+* IronPad: A tiny Crashpad like static library.
+Used by Unvirt and BMap.
+Report crash log and coredump only on Windows (Because I assume all Linux users have capacity to enable coredump and deliver it to developer.).
+* Unvirt: Interactive Virtools file viewer.
+Can provide more detail than Luigi Auriemma's unvirt but only can accept version limited Virtools file (< 4.0 I guess).
+* BMap: A dynamic library which is specific for Ballance Map loading by using LibCmo.

 ## Contributions